iCandyLabs/management/README.md

 3. If a `copy` line has a third entry of `template: true`, then it will be run through ERB.
-The context will have access to `server` representing the Fog server, `cloud` representing the Fog::Compute instance, and `configs` representing your configs (via [figgy](https://github.com/pd/figgy)).
+The context will have access to `server` representing the Fog server, `cloud` representing the Fog::Compute instance, and `configs` representing your configs (YAML).
 Also, each Fog server has two new methods: `env` and `type`.
 NOTE: if you only specified a directory, and it happens to contain `.erb` files, they won't be templated.

 4. A `run` line in a script will be run on the remote server.
 The paths represent the remote *absolute* paths.
 It's your